awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Unstable configurations

-Configurations in this section are experimental and may be removed or superseded by other configurations at any time.
+Configurations in this section are experimental and may be removed or superseded by other configurations in any future release.

 ### Maximum prefetch window size